JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 Kotlin/Native compiler can produce a dynamic library out of the Kotlin code we have.
-A created dynamic library often comes with a header file, an `.h` file, which we use to call compiled code from C
+A dynamic library often comes with a header file, an `.h` file, which we will use to call compiled code from C

-The best way to understand the techniques is to try those techniques.
+The best way to understand these techniques is to try them out.
-Let's create a tiny Kotlin library first and use it from C program then.
+Let's create a tiny Kotlin library first and use it from a C program then.

-Let's create a library file in Kotlin and save it as `lib.kt`:
+We can start by creating a library file in Kotlin and save it as `lib.kt`:

 <div class="sample" markdown="1" mode="kotlin" theme="idea" data-highlight-only="1" auto-indent="false">